Rajib1071/Social-Media-WebApp/README.md

 - **System Design Tools**: Consider using system design tools like Lucidchart or Draw.io to create detailed system architecture diagrams, component interactions, and data flow diagrams.
 This will help in visualizing and documenting the overall system design.

-These enhancements and technologies can add additional value to the application by improving scalability, real-time processing, log analysis, caching, and overall system performance.
+These enhancements and technologies can add additional value to the application by improving authentication security, scalability, real-time processing, log analysis, caching, and overall system performance.

 ## Contribution